thxmike/project/client/README.md

 ## Dependencies

-Once you have NodeJS installed execute the following command to install all of your dependencies.
+Once you have NodeJS installed execute the following command to in the root directy to install all of your dependencies.

 ```npm install```